 Another key feature of SimplePnP is its extensive upgrade-path.
 We will make several optional extras available for purchase in the near future.
 The most interesting of these are likely:

-SimplePnP includes two main components: the head and the table.
+SimplePnP includes two main components: the heads and the table.

-The head grabs electronic components meant to be installed on a PCB.
-It relies on a hollow shaft stepper motor to rotate while a DC vacuum pump uses variously sized nozzles to hold parts.
+The heads grab electronic components meant to be installed on a PCB.
+They rely on hollow shaft stepper motors to rotate DC vacuum pumps that use variously sized nozzles to hold parts.
 The pancake stepper motors are mounted to an aluminum bracket, and a piece of 2020 extrusion couples it together with the linear rail, carriage, and gt2 belt clamp.
-The vacuum pump provides a working pressure of around -40 kPa with a flow of 10 liters per minute.
+Vacuum pumps provide a working pressure of around -40 kPa with a flow of 10 liters per minute.